ZHShuhao/Bank-Guard-Dynamic-Monitoring-Interface/README.md

 a.
 Front-end design based on the Echarts open source library, using the WebStorm editor.
 b.
 Back-end based on Java Web implementation, using the IDEA editor.
 c.
 Data transfer format: JSON.
 d.
-Data source type: currently using JSON file method, add Mybatis can support PostgreSQL, MySQL, Oracle, Microsoft SQL Server,SQLite,add POI can support Excel tables,etc.you can also customize the HTTP API interface method.
+Data source type: currently using JSON file method, add Mybatis can support PostgreSQL, MySQL, Oracle, Microsoft SQL Server, SQLite,add POI can support Excel tables,etc.you can also customize the HTTP API interface method.
 e.
 Data update method: use http get polling method.
 In practice, you can also choose to monitor the back-end data update in real time, depending on the situation, real-time push to the front-end way.

 ## 5.Development configuration & Code structure